MasterAI-Inc/libauto/README.md

 time.sleep(1.0)
 ```

-**Important Note:** The call to `set_steering()` is asynchronous; that is, the function returns immediately, very likely _before_ the wheels have actually had a change to fully turn to the desired angle!
-Furthermore, the call only "lasts" for 1 second, then the angle will automatically revert back to "straight".
+**Important Note:** The call to `set_steering()` is asynchronous; that is, the function returns immediately, very likely _before_ the wheels have actually had a chance to fully turn to the desired angle!
+Furthermore, the call only "lasts" for 1 second, then the angle will automatically revert back to _straight_.
 As a result you must call `set_steering()` in a loop to keep it "active".
 (This is a safety feature, allowing the car to revert to going straight if your program crashes or if the Pi loses communication with the microcontroller.)

 ### Precise throttle

 **Note:** Only applicable to AutoAuto _cars_, not other devices.

-**WARNING:** You can easily injure the car by setting the throttle too high.
-Use this interface with great caution.
-These cars are wicked fast.
+**WARNING:** You can easily injure the car, yourself, or others by setting the throttle too high.
+Use this interface with extreme caution.
+These cars are VERY powerful and very fast.

 ```python
 from car.motors import set_throttle